-The Wayne Morse Center for Law and Politics awards grants annually to community organizations, university faculty and departments, and student organizations to support projects, events and activities related to the Center’s two-year-long themes of inquiry.
-2021-22 will be the last year for Project Grants for the foreseeable future.
+2021-22 was the last year for Project Grants for the foreseeable future.
+The Wayne Morse Center for Law and Politics awarded grants annually to community organizations, university faculty and departments, and student organizations to support projects, events and activities related to the Center’s two-year-long themes of inquiry.

 2021-22 Project Grants

 Eugene Weekly will publish a year-long series exploring the labor movement in Oregon during a global pandemic, including consequential unionization efforts, legislative action related to working Oregonians, and challenges that the labor movement may experience.
 The series will cap with a cover feature and a public forum.

 FFO will incorporate the voices of impacted mothers, caregivers, and child care providers (including Spanish speakers) along with the organizational members of the Child Care for Oregon coalition, into strategic, coordinated advocacy for short and long-term policy solutions to Oregon's child care crisis.
 The coalition will also assess progress in the 2021 Oregon legislative session and work together to create care policy infrastructure proposals before the 2022 legislative session.

 KLCC will produce a documentary series featuring stories with people of color and / or people from marginalized communities whose jobs have been transformed due to recent social and economic changes.
 Each feature will profile an Oregonian’s work story and then probe into the broader local, state and federal policies surrounding their particular situation and/or industry.
 The project will culminate with a special one-hour program that will highlight a major issue of “Making Work Work” revealed while producing the series.